moshesham/Data-Science-Analytical-Handbook/sql-example-problems.md

 | :------------------------- | :------------- |
 | Viewed Intro -> Started Creation | 60.0           |
 | Started Creation -> Posted Story | 75.0           |

-These problems involve more complex logic, multiple joins, window functions, and require careful consideration of edge cases and performance.
-They are designed to challenge candidates and assess their ability to handle real-world data analysis scenarios at scale.